dafenner/CrowdQCplus/README.md

 **Option 1:**

-Directly pull the code from this repository into your programming environment, also using the <a href="https://devtools.r-lib.org/">devtools</a> package:
+Directly pull the code from this repository into your programming environment, using the <a href="https://devtools.r-lib.org/">devtools</a> package:

 ```
 install.packages("devtools")